mikegagnon/mentor-protege/doc/main.md

 ~nearly
 ## Nearly

-SBA may modify the program to the extent necessary, given the types of small business concerns to be included as protégés.
+SBA may modify the program to the extent necessary, given the types of small business concerns to be included as protégé.

 ~1641
 ## Section 1641